INDEPENDENCE GREENWAY;

 To start from Lt.
 Ross Park parking lot [Central Section]; From Route 1 take the Lowell St exit and travel west.
 When the road splits bear left on Johnson St. Just before you cross over a bridge turn left into Lt.
 Ross Park.
 A small street sign marks the entrance.

-The Border to Boston Trail is an emerging 28-mile shared use trail linking eight communities from the New Hampshire border south to Boston’s North Shore.
+The Border to Boston Trail is an emerging 28-mile shared use trail linking eight communities from the New Hampshire border South, to Boston’s North Shore.
 See; BORDER TO BOSTON TRAIL .
-The Northern Section consists of the Clipper City Rail Trail and Eastern Marsh Trail in Newburyport and Salisbury which are part of the Coastal Trails Network .
-A gap exists in Georgetown and Boxford where the trail is partially developed.
+The Northern Section consists of the Clipper City Rail Trail and Eastern Marsh Trail in Newburyport and Salisbury which are part of the COASTAL TRAILS COALITION .
+A Gap exists in Georgetown and Boxford where the trail is partially developed.
 The North Central Section travels through Topsfield, Wenham, Danvers and Peabody.
 The Border to Boston Trail; North Central Section; Topsfield Linear Common, Wenham Rail Trail, Danvers Rail Trail & Peabody Rail Trail follow the rail bed of the old Danvers & Georgetown RR which was chartered in 1851.
 In 1855 this line merged into the Newburyport RR and in 1860 it became part of the Boston & Maine RR/ Newburyport Branch.
 The Grand Wenham Canal may be accessed from the Topsfield Linear Common.
 In Peabody you connect to the Independence Greenway .
-Another gap exists to the Border to Boston Trail; South Central Section which consists of the Salem Bike Path, Marblehead Rail Trail, & Swampscott Rail Trail.
-Another gap exists to the Southern Section which consists of the Lynn Shore & Nahant Beach Reservation & Northern Strand Community Trail .
+Another Gap exists to the Border to Boston Trail; South Central Section which consists of the Salem Bike Path, Marblehead Rail Trail, & Swampscott Rail Trail.
+Another Gap exists to the Southern Section which consists of the Lynn Shore & Nahant Beach Reservation & Northern Strand Community Trail .

-Note; As of 2023, there is a gap between the Eastern and Western Sections of the trail.
-Designs are in the works to complete this gap.
+Note; As of 2024, there is a Gap between the Eastern and Western Sections of the trail.
+Designs are in the works to complete this Gap, including a new pedestrian bridge over Route 1.
 See Map Below.

-Map showing the two existing sections of the Independence Greenway on either side of I-95 in Peabody.
-The green-dashed line is the route of the current project to extend the trail from Lahey Medical Center across Route 128 to Endicott St with a separated shared-use path.
-The red dots represent another missing link, which is currently also in design.
+The Map Below shows the two existing sections of the Independence Greenway on either side of I-95 in Peabody.
+The green-dashed line is the route of the current project to extend the trail from Lahey Medical Center East, across Route 128, to Endicott St with a separated shared-use path.
+Construction Fall 2024.
+The red dots represent the current Gap, which is currently in design and slated for construction in 2026.

-Note; The old rail bed is now blocked by I-95, requiring a detour.
+Note; The old rail bed is now blocked by I-95, requiring an on-road detour.

 This brings you to the Lt.
 Ross Park parking lot at 2.9 miles.

-On-Road Eastern & Western Sections Connector; [Re-zeroing Mileage] This connector is on-road (narrow sidewalks available) and is not recommended for kids on bikes.
+[Re-zeroing Mileage] This connector is on-road (narrow sidewalks available) and is not recommended for kids on bikes.
 From the Lt.
-Ross Park parking lot; Head North out the entrance to Johnson St and turn right.
+Ross Park parking lot; Head North, out the entrance to Johnson St and turn right.
 Traffic along this road is medium to low.
 There is no shoulder and a narrow sidewalk.
-Bear right along Lowell St, a high volume road.
+Bear right, East, along Lowell St, a high volume road.
 Again, a narrow sidewalk is available, however, a better sidewalk is available on the opposite side of the street.
 A slight hill takes you up past the Route 1 on-ramp then downhill where you travel underneath Route 1.
 Along the right side of Lowell St there is no sidewalk or shoulder.
 I recommend utilizing the left side of the street which has a sidewalk.

 Note; Just before you travel underneath I-95after 1 mile look left to spot a bench.
-Here, the Peabody Rail Trail heads north through a tunnel underneath I-95 .
-See: Border to Boston Trail .
+Here, the Peabody Rail Trail heads North, through a tunnel underneath I-95.
+See: Border to Boston Trail; North Central Section.

 After traveling underneath I-95 you'll pass by the Temple Bethel Cemetery.
 A narrow sidewalk runs along the right.
-Turn right down Peabody Rd.
+Turn right, South, down Peabody Rd.
 This is a residential road.
 After you cross over a culvert you'll come to the Independence Greenway; Western Section after 1.5 miles.

 Independence Greenway; Eastern Section:

-Note; Future construction will extend the trail East where you'll cross over the Yankee Division Hwy, then back to the old rail bed where the trail will continue East along Proctor Brook to downtown Peabody.
-Slated for construction in 2024.
-See Map Below.
+Note; Future construction will extend the trail Northeast, where you'll travel underneath the Yankee Division Hwy (Route 128), then Southwest, back to the old rail bed.
+Here the trail will continue East, along Proctor Brook to downtown Peabody.
+Slated for construction in Fall 2024.
+See; Maps Below.

 HH